ArcherHeffern/iMessage-UnDeleter/README.md

 1. Create a .env using `sample.env`
 * Phone number must be of the format: `+12345678901`.
+2. Enable `Privacy & Security > Full Disk Access` for the terminal you will use to run this program
+* This is because accessing the messages database requires full disk access
-2. Install dependencies using `pip install -r requirements.txt`
+3. Install dependencies using `pip install -r requirements.txt`
-3. Run `python3.13 main.py`
+4. Run `python3.13 main.py`

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)